vesterheim/vesterheim.github.io/join-give/annual-fund/index.md

 * On any day, curatorial staff work with donors, researchers, and students, and arrange for the transfer of artifacts to Vesterheim.
 * On any day, the Registrar/Librarian catalogs objects, books, and periodicals to make them more accessible and easier to use.
 * On any day, curatorial staff conducts research using artifacts and documents in the collection.

-Education
+### Education
+{: .heading--black--mixed-case }

-* On any day, people learn about Norwegian-American culture and traditions through Vesterheim classes, tours, and Free Thursdays events.
+* On any day, people learn about Norwegian-American culture and traditions through Vesterheim classes and tours.
 * On any day, children encounter new worlds through the museum’s third-grade WOW (Window on the World) Farm Program; fourth-grade Pioneer Immersion Program; and _Barnetimen_ preschool program.
 * On any day, museum staff works to create special events like _Syttende Mai_, Nordic Fest, and Norwegian Christmas Celebration, where visitors can experience living heritage firsthand.